Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

-Recently, it was argued that the initial fluctuations in the overlap geometry (spatial distribution of participating nucleons) may give rise to $v_3$ (triangular flow) fluctuations~\cite{Sorensen,Alver,Petersen}.
-It was found from the Monte Carlo Glauber model that the triangularity due to geometry fluctuations can be comparable to the magnitude of the eccentricity which is connected to the elliptic flow.
-It is thus possible that large triangular flow fluctuations can arise which would give triangular peaks in the flow background~\cite{Sorensen,Alver,Petersen}.
-This appears to be the case in the AMPT (A Multi-Phase Transport) model and the UrQMD (Ultrarelativistic Quantum Molecular Dynamics) model studied in Ref.~\cite{Alver} and~\cite{Petersen}, respectively.
+It has been shown that the initial fluctuations in the overlap geometry (spatial distribution of participating nucleons) give rise to $v_3$ (triangular flow) fluctuations~\cite{Alver:2010gr,Sorensen:2010zq,Petersen:2010cw}.
+It was found from the Monte Carlo Glauber model~\cite{Miller:2007ri} that the triangularity due to geometry fluctuations can be comparable to the magnitude of the eccentricity, which is connected to the elliptic flow~\cite{Alver:2010gr}.
+It is thus possible that large triangular flow fluctuations can arise which would give triangular peaks in the flow background~\cite{Alver:2010gr,Sorensen:2010zq,Petersen:2010cw}.
+This appears to be the case in the AMPT (A Multi-Phase Transport) model and the UrQMD (Ultrarelativistic Quantum Molecular Dynamics) model studied in Ref.~\cite{Alver:2010gr,Xu:2010du,Xu:2011fe} and~\cite{Petersen:2010cw}, respectively.
+Hydrodynamic calculations with event-by-event geometry fluctuations confirm that sizeable $v_3$ can be generated from initial geometry fluctuations~\cite{Schenke:2010rr,Qiu:2011iv,Schenke:2011bn,Song:2010mg,Schenke:2012wb}.
+The $v_3$ magnitude is smaller than that of $v_2$ despite the similar initial triangular and elliptic eccentricities of $\epsilon_3$ and $\epsilon_2$, respectively.
+This is likely due to the larger damping power of shear viscosity on $v_3$ than on $v_2$~\cite{Romatschke:2007mq,Schenke:2010rr,Qiu:2011iv,Schenke:2011bn,Song:2010mg}.

+Since the orientation of the triangular overlap shape due to fluctuations is random relative to the event-plane direction~\cite{Lacey:2010av,Teaney:2013dta}, determined by the elliptic anisotropy, the effect of any triangular flow is independent of the event plane.
+In other words, the triangular flow background would be proportional to $2\vvva\vvvtR\cos(3\dphi)=2\vvva\vvvt\cos(3\dphi)$ independent of $\phis$.
+With triangular flow, the flow background of Eq.~(\ref{eq:bkgd}) becomes \begin{widetext}